-The partnership between teachers and the Learning Support Team in the Primary School and the introduction of the Back to Basics, Creative and Critical, Thinking and Writing Skills in the Secondary School allowed for targeted study skills.
-These study skills programs are catered for each class and are based on the needs of students.
+The partnership between teachers and the Learning Support Team in the Primary and Secondary Schools coupled with the introduction of the Back to Basics (literacy and numeracy based subjects), and Writing Skills in the Secondary School allowed for targeted study skills.
+These skills-based programs are constructed for each class and are based on the needs of students.
 Many students have benefited from the study of timetabling skills as well as specific study skills needed in order for them to be able to study independently without teacher assistance.

 The school's open communication with parents has continued to improve.
-Parents have been attending workshops and meetings in order to remain up to date with the latest changes in the Australian Curriculum and other matters such as the school's building development progress.
+Parents have been attending workshops and meetings in order to remain up to date with the latest changes in the New NSW Curriculum and other matters such as the school's building development progress.
+Also, teachers are in regular phone and email contact with parents so as to update them on the progress of their children.